In Rhode Island, are you required to disclose all of your property when filing for Chapter 7 bankruptcy?

 In a word: Yes.

-During the bankruptcy process, a debtor will be asked no fewer than ten times whether he is telling the truth.
-Lawyers will even use the phrase “under penalty of perjury” to remind a client that hiding assets is a violation of federal bankruptcy law punishable by jail.
+During the bankruptcy process, a debtor will be asked if he is telling the truth.
+Bankruptcy lawyers will even use the phrase “under penalty of perjury” to remind a client that hiding assets is a violation of federal bankruptcy law punishable by jail.

-You see, under bankruptcy law, it makes no difference if the property:
+You see, under Rhode Island bankruptcy law, it makes no difference if:

 Understand that the US Trustee has many tools to discover hidden assets.
 Even calls from “anonymous tipsters” help trustees make sure that a debtor is not attempting to conceal assets.

 Disclosing all property to your bankruptcy lawyer is actually in a debtor’s own best interest.
-Telling your lawyer the whole story will help him best protect you and your property.
-Only when he is told the truth can he explore all the protection options available.
+Telling your lawyer the complete truth will help him protect you and your property.

 - Any claims you have for money, including personal injury claims and potential lawsuits